saezlab/AnnNet/README.md

 ## Description

-**GraphGlue** is a lightweight, flexible, minimal-dependencies Python package for creating, manipulating, and interoperating with diverse graph data structures.
+**annnet** is a lightweight, flexible, minimal-dependencies Python package for creating, manipulating, and interoperating with diverse graph data structures.
 It aims to be the connective tissue ("glue") between multiple graph ecosystems (NetworkX, igraph, graph-tool, etc.) while maintaining a clean and general-purpose internal representation.

 ---

 ## 📌 Description

-GraphGlue provides a unified interface for:
+annnet provides a unified interface for:

 - Building general-purpose graphs (simple, directed, hyper, signed, etc.)
 - Managing node/edge annotations